joymnyaga/TextMining-PdfResume/README.md

 # Text-Mining-in-R
-Involves the design,implementation and visualization of the text mining technique (text summarization) using the 'tm' package foud in R. The purpose of the project is to analyze a resume in pdf format, in this case, mine.
+This project aims to analyze a resume in pdf format as unstructured text data using text mining & data visualization techniques such as

+•Frequency Tables
+•Association of words
+•Word Cloud